 Yellow Necked Mouse – Apodemus flavicollis

 Description: Fur is brown on the back and white on the underside.
 A complete band of yellow fur is evident across the neck area, a reasonably reliable distinction from the similar wood mouse.
-Large ears, protruding eyes and long tail.
+The yellow necked mouse has large ears, protruding eyes and long tail.

 Lifespan: Few mice survive more than a year and the average life expectancy is 3-4 months.

 Origin & Distribution: Found over a restricted range in southern Britain, from Dorset across to Kent and Suffolk, and along the Severn basin from Gloucestershire to Staffordshire.
 Its distribution is certainly associated with long established woodland sites, but within its range it can turn up in hedgerows and gardens.

 Diet: Feeding primarily on tree seed, fruits, some green plants and invertebrates, their diet is very similar to their close relative the wood mouse.

 General Ecology: These mice are largely nocturnal and are expert climbers.
 They make full use of the woodland floor and canopy when moving.
 Home range sizes are generally slightly larger than those of wood mice and home ranges overlap between and within the sexes.
 Generally their ranges are less than 0.5 hectares, shrinking in the non-breeding season and increasing for males in the spring.
 Yellow-necked mice may specialise on eating tree seeds, possibly selecting those species of seed with the highest energy value.
 Food may be stored in their complicated underground burrow systems.
 Burrows are often constructed amongst root systems and contain nests furnished with plant material as bedding.
 The tunnel system can be extensive, covering a wide area and having several entrances.
 Nests may also be found above ground in tree holes, dormice boxes and in houses.